drewstopherlee/docs/_posts/2023-05-13-plex-user-guide.md

 #### Playlists

 Playlists are curated lists of films and TV episodes with an emphasis on their ordering.
-For example, you may have a Playlist for Marvel's Infinity Saga and Multiverse Saga, as well as an "MCU Ultimate Watchlist" Playlist.
-The "MCU Ultimate Watchlist" contains all of the MCU films (and television series!) in their suggested watch order.
+For example, you may have a playlist for Marvel's Infinity Saga and Multiverse Saga, as well as an "MCU Ultimate Watchlist" playlist.
+The "MCU Ultimate Watchlist" contains **all** of the MCU films (and television series!) in their suggested watch order.
 There are other playlists available for crossover series, such as *The Vampire Diaries*, *The Originals*, and *Legacies*.

 ### Playback